gcarvelli/spotify-backup/readme.md

 # spotify-backup
 Download your Spotify playlists information!
-This application utilizes [Spotipy](https://github.com/plamere/spotipy) (an unofficial Spotify Python API wrapper).
+This application utilizes [Spotipy](https://github.com/plamere/spotipy) (an unofficial Spotify API wrapper for Python).

 ### Using spotify-backup